 I can only work under the protection of an umbrella.
 That’s fine for the aerial bombing but insects have an uncanny knack of finding their way inside the cellophane wrapper.
 It’s an attack from all sides.

 It’s so easy to casually brush away an insect only to squish it onto your artwork.
 I’ve done it too many times.
 Now I gently blow them away if I can, making sure my mouth is dry first.
 If that fails I use a feathered blending brush

-If that wasn’t enough, I check the reverse side of my perspex sheet before I cover the picture.
+If that wasn’t enough, I check the reverse side of my perspex sheet for stray bugs before I cover the picture.
 I’ve had so many near misses from that complacency alone.

 Bringing the Right Clothes For an Outdoor Art Fair

 Always bring more clothes than you think you’ll need.
 It’s far better to take off layers than to suffer the discomforts of not having enough.